USS Ringness: Namesake

 Henry Raymond Ringness was born on 17 August 1912 in Morris, Minnesota.
-He appointed First Lieutenant, Medical Corps Reserve, United States Army, on 14 June 1939.
+He was appointed First Lieutenant, Medical Corps Reserve, United States Army, on 14 June 1939.

 On 28 June 1939 Ringness resigned from the U.S. Army to accept a commission in the U.S. Navy.
 He was commissioned as a regular assistant surgeon with rank of lieutenant, junior grade from 7 July 1941.
 He served at the Naval Medical School in Washington, D.C., at Naval Air Station Pensacola, Florida, and in the First Marine Aircraft Wing, Fleet Marine Force.
 He was promoted to Lieutenant on 15 June 1942.

 Ringness served on Guadalcanal during the Guadalcanal campaign in 1942 and was mortally wounded during the Japanese battleship bombardment of Henderson Field on the night of 13–14 October 1942.
 Despite his wounds, he continued to assist other wounded personnel.
 Three days later, on 17 October 1942, he died as a result of his injuries.
 He was posthumously awarded the Navy Cross.